| Internet-Draft | Mission Mandate | August 2026 |

 audience-scoped Authority Set entries to one Resource AS, which mints

 local tokens from it.
-That projection remains the only path to local tokens; a
+That projection remains the only path to local

 What a Mandate adds is knowledge.
 A verifier that needed to know what a Mission approved previously had only the token-exchange projection, available only in the grant flow and only audience-scoped.
 With a Mandate plus a current-state check (Section 5.3), any authorized recipient verifies the committed facts without standing in the token path at all.¶